Michelle Wolf Fires Back At Trump, ‘I Bet You’d Be On My Side If I Had Killed A Journalist’

 — Michelle Wolf (@michelleisawolf) November 19, 2018

-Wolf’s performance at this year’s White House Correspondent’s Dinner in April touched on a number of subjects, including Press Secretary Sarah Huckabee Sanders’ appearance.
+Wolf’s performance at this year’s White House Correspondents’ Dinner in April touched on a number of subjects, including Press Secretary Sarah Huckabee Sanders’ appearance.
 During her routine, NBC reported that she compared Sanders to a character in the dystopian show The Handmaid’s Tale.

-Her act received mixed reviews–some journalists criticized the performance, and the White House Correspondents’ Association’s former president even issued a statement saying that wolf’s monologue was “not in the spirit” of it’s mission.
+Her act received mixed reviews–some journalists criticized the performance and the White House Correspondents’ Association’s former president even issued a statement saying that Wolf’s monologue was “not in the spirit” of its mission.
 Still, many others applauded the set and defended her.

 . @michelleisawolf's set was so good that you, your staff, and your supporters whined like little bitches for days.